Blogs 4 Ways Software Can Help Make Manufacturers More Sustainable

 Sustainable service

-Poorly executed service strategies can upend customer relationships when parts are rushed overnight or delayed service turns into a full-fledged service emergency—with the emissions and costs to match.
+Poorly executed service strategies can upend customer relationships when parts are rushed overnight, or delayed service turns into a full-fledged service emergency—with the emissions and costs to match.
+Software solutions like ServiceMax can help monitor products for when they need service, limiting truck rolls to indignant customers while extending the expected lifetime of assets installed in the field.

-Using AI, PTC’s Servigistics optimizes service parts supply chains so that the right part is in the right place at the right time.
-If you've ever forgotten something on a trip, you can imagine the consternation an airline goes through when an engine part is not where it is needed.
+Other service lifecycle management (SLM) solutions, such as PTC’s Servigistics, are optimizing service parts supply chains by using AI technology to ensure that the right parts are in the right place at the right time.
+If you've ever forgotten something on a trip, you can only imagine the consternation a commercial airline goes through when a critical service part isn’t immediately available nearby for a necessary repair or maintenance procedure.

 Take a step back